iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/configure-a-project.md

 ### Data remotes (cloud/remote storage)

-The metrics and parameters that you want to include in the project may also be present in a [data remote](/doc/command-reference/remote#description) (cloud storage or another location outside the Git repo).
+The metrics and parameters that you want to include in the project may also be present in a [data remote] (cloud storage or another location outside the Git repo).
 If you want to include such data in your projects, then you will have to grant Iterative Studio access to the data remote.

+[data remote]: /doc/user-guide/data-management/remote-storage

 ## Configuring project settings